Rosa F. Keller Library and Community Center: Construction after Katrina

 This corridor consists of the expanded Keller Library and Community Center, the Andrew H. Wilson Charter School and the Broadmoor Arts and Wellness Center.
-The result of a lengthy process of planning, fundraising and review was the total rehabilitation of the historic home with the construction of an entirely new wing, designed by renowned New Orleans architecture firm Eskew+Dumez+Ripple.
+The result of a lengthy process of planning, fundraising, and review was the total rehabilitation of the historic home with the construction of an entirely new wing, designed by renowned New Orleans architecture firm Eskew+Dumez+Ripple.
 Gibbs Construction served as the construction company.
 The new construction had a cost of $6.8 million, and the area was to be 71000 sqft.
 While the house was to be renovated and serve specifically as a community center, the 1993 building was to be demolished.
-A technology center with 28 computers and the Green Dot Cafe were to be placed in the new library building replacing the previous one.
+A technology center with 28 computers and the Green Dot Cafe was to be placed in the new library building replacing the previous one.
 Both the house and the new library building were to be connected by a corridor.